aobo-y/hair-dye/README.md

 `num` is the random number of images from the set, default is `4`

-## Convert a PyTorch model to Tensorflow using ONNX Convert trained model to tensorflow trained model
+## Convert the PyTorch model to Tensorflow model using ONNX

 See the [notebook](./src/torch2tf.ipynb)